 ||Clause Example –

-Candidates preparing for competitive exams might face questions based on the phrase and clause in the form of sentence correction or spotting the error in the objective sections.
+Candidates preparing for competitive exams might face questions based on the phrase and clause in the form of sentence correction or spot errors in the objective sections.
 Go through important sentence correction questions asked in various government exams.

 To easily tackle questions on error spotting in the examination, candidates can go through important Tips to master Error Spotting given in the link provided here.

-Candidates can go through the video on Mistaken words in English Language.
-As to ace the section, it is important to have a clear idea of English vocabulary, so, learning the mistaken words in English explained in the video will help them to clear their concepts related to confused words and their usage in English.
+Candidates can go through the video on Mistaken words in the English Language.
+To ace the section, it is important to have a clear idea of English vocabulary, so learning the mistaken words in English explained in the video will help them to clear their concepts related to confused words and their usage in English.

 Candidates can also check the links given below to understand the concept of word formation in English and to learn the common words in the English Language that are asked in most of the competitive exams-